Stephen has been exploring the history, legends, and folklore of his home province of Newfoundland Labrador for the better part of 40 years.

 Many people over the years have reported sighting the headless figure of the unfortunate young pirate wandering around the area of Deadman's pond, appearing whenever anyone got too close to the treasure's secret hiding place.

 The Ghost of Frederick Weston Carter and the Two Young Girls He Could Not Save

 Perhaps the best known ghost story of Deadman's Pond involves a triple drowning that occurred there on Boxing Day, 1869.
 On that day Mr. Carter, a young St. John's Lawyer and the son of Sir Frederick Carter, the then attorney general for the colony of Newfoundland, was attending a gathering at his family's home.
-After dinner he, and two female companions, decided to take a walk on Signal Hill.
+After dinner, he and two female companions decided to take a walk on Signal Hill.
 When they reached the area of Deadman's Pond they heard screams.
-Carter immediately ran off into the direction from which the screaming originated and discovered that two young girls had fallen through the ice while skating.
+Carter immediately ran in the direction of the screaming and discovered that two young girls had fallen through the ice while skating.
 With no thought for himself or to his own safety he dove into the icy waters in an attempt to save the girls.
 Unfortunately he was unsuccessful, and all three drowned.

 To this day people report hearing the screams of the girls echoing in the night air, especially around Christmas time.
 Others have reported seeing the ghosts of Carter and the girls in and around the pond.
 Still others have reported witnessing the drowning scene itself; three spectral images splashing around silently in the water, then disappearing beneath its surface.

 Dead Man's Pond & Gibbet Hill at night